Point-to-Point Protocol

 In computer networking, Point-to-Point Protocol (PPP) is a data link layer (layer 2) communication protocol between two routers directly without any host or any other networking in between.
 It can provide loop detection, authentication, transmission encryption, and data compression.

-PPP is used over many types of physical networks, including serial cable, phone line, trunk line, cellular telephone, specialized radio links, ISDN, and fiber optic links such as SONET.
+PPP is used over many types of physical networks, including serial cable (PPPoS), phone line, trunk line, cellular telephone, specialized radio links, ISDN, and fiber optic links such as SONET.
 Since IP packets cannot be transmitted over a modem line on their own without some data link protocol that can identify where the transmitted frame starts and where it ends, Internet service providers (ISPs) have used PPP for customer dial-up access to the Internet.

 PPP is used on former dial-up networking lines.
 Two derivatives of PPP, Point-to-Point Protocol over Ethernet (PPPoE) and Point-to-Point Protocol over ATM (PPPoA), are used most commonly by ISPs to establish a digital subscriber line (DSL) Internet service LP connection with customers.

 Description

 PPP is very commonly used as a data-link-layer protocol for connection over synchronous and asynchronous circuits, where it has largely superseded the older Serial Line Internet Protocol (SLIP) and telephone company mandated standards (such as Link Access Protocol, Balanced (LAPB) in the X.25 protocol suite).
 The only requirement for PPP is that the circuit provided be duplex.
 PPP was made to work with numerous network-layer protocols, including Internet Protocol (IP), TRILL, Novell's Internetwork Packet Exchange (IPX), NBF, DEC net and AppleTalk.
-Like SLIP, this is a full Internet connection over telephone lines via modem.
-It is more reliable than SLIP because it double checks to ensure Internet packets arrive intact.
-It resends any damaged packets.
+Like SLIP, PPP enables a full Internet connection over telephone lines via modem.
+It is more reliable than SLIP because it double checks to ensure Internet packets arrive intact, resending any damaged packets.

 PPP was designed somewhat after the original HDLC specifications.
 The people who had designed PPP included many additional features that had been seen only in proprietary data-link protocols up to that time.
 PPP is specified in RFC 1661.

 RFC 2516 describes Point-to-Point Protocol over Ethernet (PPPoE) as a method for transmitting PPP over Ethernet that is sometimes used with DSL.
 RFC 2364 describes Point-to-Point Protocol over ATM (PPPoA) as a method for transmitting PPP over ATM Adaptation Layer 5 (AAL5), which is also a common alternative to PPPoE used with DSL.

 PPP, PPPoE and PPPoA are widely used in WAN lines.

 PPP is a layered protocol that has three components: